cranotes/CDM-Interview-Questions-Answers/README.md

 ## What is DCF (data clarification form)?

-**Its a data clarification form or query form is questionnaire specifically used in clinical research**
+**Its a data clarification form or query form.
+Its a questionnaire specifically used in clinical research**

 ## How would you handle being handed a protocol?